bschollnick/QuickBBS/docs/design documents/high_level_dependency_diagram.md

-satellites), then [`frontend_erd.md`](frontend_erd.md) and [`cache_watcher_erd.md`](cache_watcher_erd.md) (the two apps with no tables of their own), then [`user_preferences_erd.md`](user_preferences_erd.md) (the smallest, most self-contained piece) — and use this diagram only for the shape of *how* those pieces call into each other, not for any schema detail.
+satellites), then [`frontend_erd.md`](frontend_erd.md) and [`cache_watcher_erd.md`](cache_watcher_erd.md) (the two apps with no tables of their own), then [`user_preferences_erd.md`](user_preferences_erd.md) (the smallest, most self-contained piece) — and use this diagram only for *how* those pieces call into each other, not for any schema detail.